Welcome to the Palisades Interstate Park in New Jersey

 The Palisades Interstate Park in New Jersey is about 12 miles long, a half-mile wide, and encompasses 2,500 acres of wild Hudson River shorefront, uplands, and cliffs.

 Within this park you will find more than 30 miles of hiking and ski trails, a boat launching ramp, a scenic riverside drive, a cliff-top parkway and overlooks, riverfront picnic areas and playgrounds, a nature sanctuary, two boat basins, historic sites — and mile after mile of rugged woodlands and vistas just minutes from midtown Manhattan.

 The Palisades Interstate Park is a National Historic Landmark and the Palisades are a National Natural Landmark.

-Thanks to the efforts of far-thinking people over a century ago and since, the Palisades today belong to all of us.
-These pages were created to help you and others enjoy the tall cliffs of the Hudson and all they offer.
+Thanks to the efforts of far-thinking people over a century ago and since, the New Jersey Palisades today belong to all of us.
+These pages were created to help you and others enjoy and appreciate this great National Landmark.

 Recently in the park...